… by Jim W. Dean, … with Press TV, Tehran

 The US Senate Intelligence Committee released a report last week detailing torture techniques used by the Central Intelligence Agency during the presidency of George W. Bush.

 The report confirmed that the CIA used extreme methods such as waterboarding, sleep deprivation, mock executions and threats that the relatives of the prisoners would be sexually abused.
 An analysis of the report by the Nation Magazine showed that human experimentation was a “core feature” of the spy agency’s torture program.

-Posted by Jim W. Dean, Managing Editor on December 21, 2014, With 2398 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on December 21, 2014, With 2401 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.